nba-comeback-dashboard/nba-comeback-dashboard.github.io/docs/_sources/analysis/20_is_new_18.rst.txt

 many 20-points-or-more comebacks comparing the eras.
 However, the *chance* of coming back from 20 points-or-more down (``~5.3%``) is about the same as coming back from 18 points-or-more down (``~4.9%``) in the earlier era.
-To put this in perspective, this overall ~2 point shift is on par to :doc:`the advantage a home team has over a road team </analysis/home_v_away>` when attempting a comeback.
+To put this in perspective, this overall ~2 point shift is on par with but not as pronounced as :doc:`the advantage a home team has over a road team </analysis/home_v_away>` when attempting a comeback.

 This means leads are *roughly* as safe as they have been, perhaps needing an extra bucket to maintain the same level of security.